Skip to main navigation Skip to content

 I have a Medicare card but did not bring it today

-You must bring your Medicare card to every hospital visit.
-If you do not bring your card and we don’t have a valid Medicare number on file, we will raise an invoice to you for payment on the day.
-If you can provide your Medicare number after treatment, we will refund your payment.
+If we are unable to verify your Medicare details and you do not have a valid Medicare number on file, an invoice will be issued for payment on the day.
+If you provide your Medicare number after treatment and we can validate it, we will refund your payment.

 I have been admitted.
 What can I expect?

 On admission to hospital you will be required to pay for the triage service of emergency and any radiology costs incurred.
-You will be provided with an informed financial consent for which is an estimate of the costs associated with your available at that time.
+You will be provided with an informed financial consent for which is an estimate of the costs associated with your admission at that time.
 This estimate will be updated throughout your admission as the actual costs for your care become clearer.

 You will be asked to pay an upfront admission fee of three nights plus theatre charges prior to admission.
 If you have an insurance policy, you will be able to submit the claim to the insurer post discharge for reimbursement.